wssimms/gssquared/Docs/DisplayPP.md

 ```

 The bit order is reversed compared to II+.
 Also, the meaning of bits may be reversed here too (i.e., 1 means "pixel off").
 So we need to decide whether to reverse the ROM file.
 I could have different code modules for each, but, it seems like a smart ROM loader that would mangle the bits the way we need so the same routine could draw ii+, iie, what have you would be the way to go.
 I think we want to reverse the II+ one, and shift out the right.

+## Quick entry into Double Hi-Res

+If you know how to write to the iie 80 column text screen directly, it should be easy enough.
+The cleanest sample I have seen to turn it on is
+10 D$=CHR$(4)
+20 PRINT D$;"PR#3" : REM 80-column mode
+30 POKE 49246,0 : REM $C05E - enable double resolution graphics
+40 GR : REM Turn on double lo-res mode
+Once in this mode, data stored to the 80 column screen will show up as double low res.
+On the iigs you can just use the plot command in AppleSoft.
+I think on the iie you have to do it with pokes.